refactor-group/.github/profile/README.md

    * We care deeply about creating diverse, supportive community.
 If you'd like to join our Slack community and GitHub organization, [please take a moment to fill out this brief set of questions to help us get to know you a bit better](https://rustneversleeps.wufoo.com/forms/z1x3dy1j0ycafxq/)

 2. A biweekly call:
-   * North/South America - Every other Thursday at 19:00 (UTC-6)
+   * ~~North/South America - Every other Thursday at 19:00 (UTC-6)~~ <-- currently on hiatus

-You may find our meetings notes and current community focus for each current software project (Edge + Ambi) here:
+You may find our meetings notes and current community focus for each current software project here:
  * [Rust / Next.js based software engineering coaching platform](https://github.com/Jim-Hodapp-Coaching/refactor-platform-fe#intro)

-In order to join our weekly calls we ask that you [fill out a simple form](https://rustneversleeps.wufoo.com/forms/z1x3dy1j0ycafxq/) and agree to abide by our community code of conduct.

 ***